technomancy/leiningen/TUTORIAL.md

 * A library
 * A server-side application

-For the first, you will want to build an uberjar.
+For the first, you can either build an uberjar or use a shell-wrapper.
 For libraries, you will want to have them published to a repository like Clojars.
 For server-side applications it varies as described below.

 ### Uberjar

-The <tt>uberjar</tt> task is used to create a standalone, executable jar.
+The simplest thing to do is to distribute an uberjar.
+This is a single standalone executable jar file.
 For this to work you'll need to specify a namespace as your :main in project.clj.
 By this point our project.clj file should look like this:

     (defproject myproject "1.0.0-SNAPSHOT"
       :description "This project is MINE."